 Our mouths are chock full of different types of bacteria, most of which is healthy for the ecosystem in our own mouths.
 But some of the not-so-nice bacterial neighbors absolutely love sugar and use it to grow faster than the beneficial bacteria there to protect your teeth.
 Cavities are commonly called holes on the teeth, but what they really are is a bacterial infection created by those bacteria that love sugar.
-Once cavities grow too deep and penetrate the enamel, it causes pain that may only be remedied by extraction of the affected tooth.
+Once cavities grow too deep and penetrate the enamel, it causes pain that may only be remedied by the extraction of the affected tooth.

 Tooth decay is a huge problem today, affecting 92% of adults age 20 to 64.
 Tooth decay is the destruction of tooth enamel by cavities, poor hygiene, and gingivitis.
 Enamel is known as the harder, outer layer of your teeth and it protects the softer bone underneath by absorbing most of the damage from acids and food.
 Cavities can penetrate the enamel and lead to larger problems for the tooth.

 Candy is normally packed with so much sugar that the bad bacteria in your mouth have a field day.
 This means that they consume a lot of it and they turn into a filmy, sticky substance known as plaque that sticks to teeth.
 Plaque also causes acids from food to sit on the tooth for longer than they should, which leads to a breakdown of enamel.

 Many people ask, “Why does sugar rot your teeth?” and it is basically because when you eat too much sugar, you are not only satisfying your craving, but you are also feeding dangerous and corrosive bacteria in your mouth that then turns into plaque that breaks down the protective layer of enamel on your tooth.